Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Idempotent Lemma

-\paragraph*{Enforcing a fixed partition.} Given a clique decomposition of a graph, say of width $k$, and a partition of the vertex set into $p$ subsets, which may be non-related to the decomposition, one can adjust the decomposition at the cost of using $k\cdot p$ colors instead of $k$ so that the final color partition of the decomposition matches the given one.
+Given a cliquewidth decomposition of a graph, say of width $k$, and a partition of the vertex set into $p$ subsets, which may be non-related to the decomposition, one can adjust the decomposition at the cost of using $k\cdot p$ colors instead of $k$ so that the final color partition of the decomposition matches the given one.
 Informally, this can be done by just enriching each original label with information to which subset of the final partition a vertex belongs.
 The following general-usage lemma formalizes this, and shows that the transformation may be performed by means of an \mso transduction

-\begin{lemma}[Color Enforcement Lemma] For every $k,p\in \Nats$, there exists a deterministic \mso transduction $\mathcal{E}_{k,p}$ with the following properties.
-The input vocabulary is the vocabulary of clique decompositions of width $k$ with leaves colored using $p$ unary predicates.
-The output vocabulary is the vocabulary of clique decomposition of width $k\cdot p$.
-Finally, on an input decomposition $t$ with leaves partitioned into $(V_1,\ldots,V_p)$ using unary predicates, the output of $\mathcal{E}_{k,p}$ is a decomposition $t'$ of the same graph, where in the result of $t'$ the color of each vertex from $V_i$ is equal to $i$, for all $i\in [p]$. \end{lemma} \begin{proof} The decomposition $t$ is first adjusted to a decomposition $t''$ of width $k\cdot p$ with the following property: in the result of $t''$, the final color of every vertex is a pair consisting of its color in the result of $t$ and the index $i$ such that the leaf corresponding to the vertex belongs to $V_i$.
-This correction can be made by preserving the shape of $t$ intact, and performing a straightforward modification to the labels of nodes.
+\begin{lem}[Color Enforcement Lemma] For every $k,p\in \Nats$, there exists a deterministic \mso transduction $\mathcal{E}_{k,p}$ with the following properties.
+The input vocabulary of $\mathcal{E}_{k,p}$ is the vocabulary of cliquewidth decompositions of width $k$ with leaves colored by $p$ unary predicates.
+The output vocabulary is the vocabulary of cliquewidth decomposition of width $k\cdot p$.
+Finally, on an input decomposition $t$ with leaves partitioned into $(V_1,\ldots,V_p)$ using the unary predicates, the output of $\mathcal{E}_{k,p}$ is a decomposition $t'$ of the same graph, where in the result of $t'$ the color of each vertex from $V_i$ is equal to $i$, for all $i\in [p]$. \end{lem} \begin{proof} The decomposition $t$ is first adjusted to a decomposition $t''$ of width $k\cdot p$ with the following property: in the result of $t''$, the final color of every vertex is a pair consisting of its color in the result of $t$ and the index $i$ such that the leaf corresponding to the vertex belongs to $V_i$.
+This correction can be made by leaving the shape of $t$ intact, and performing a straightforward modification to the labels of nodes.
 For instance, for a Join node, whenever the original label in $t$ requested adding edges between colors $c$ and $d$, the new label in $t''$ requests adding edges between colors $(c,i)$ and $(d,j)$ for all $i,j\in [p]$.
 Finally, we obtain $t'$ by adding a recoloring step on top of $t''$ that removes the first coordinate of every color. \end{proof}

 Using the Color Enforcement Lemma, we can give a proof of the Binary Lemma.

 \begin{proof}[Proof of the Binary Lemma] Let $m=\max(\dcw(\sigma),\dcw(\tau))$, and let $\mathcal{D}_\sigma$ and $\mathcal{D}_\tau$ be decomposers of size at most $m$ such that $\mathcal{D}_\sigma$ produces at least one output on the underlying graph of $\sigma$, and similarly for $\mathcal{D}_\tau$.
 Using coloring, we first guess the partition of the vertex set into vertices that belong to the underlying graphs of $\sigma$ and $\tau$.
 Next, we guess the color partition in the underlying graph of $\sigma$.
 Finally, for the underlying graph of $\tau$, we guess the partition of its vertices according to profiles in $\tau$.
 Note that the validity of this guess, or more precisely the fact that the adjacency between the $\sigma$-part and the $\tau$-part depends only on the (color,profile) pair of respective vertices, can be checked using a filtering step.